maliucun/Wenzee/README.md

 # Yang, Xinwen  / 杨心文

 ## About me
-An electrical enineer worked in a electrical motor company.
+An electrical enineer worked in an electrical motor company.

 ## Expierence